Adaptive Student's t-distribution with method of moments moving estimator for nonstationary time series: Conclusions and further work

 This is a general approach which might be worth taking also to other distributions like alpha-stable, and larger models.
 Also it is worth combining with other especially adaptive models, like online linear regression and HCR (hierarchical correlation reconstruction) - what is planned to be done in further versions of this article.

-Examples of plans for further work: \begin{itemize} \item Improve estimators from moments - especially of $\nu$. \item Include asymmetry evolution e.g. through skewness, or $m_p^+/m_p^-$ for $m_p^\pm =E[\max(0,\pm x)^p]$, for evolution calculated with exponential moving averages. \item Add further modelling, like dependence from other stocks, macronomical data, e.g. with adaptive linear regression~\cite{regression}, and HCR~\cite{hcr} to include subtle dependencies. \item Find various approaches for moving estimators for various distributions, e.g. gradient ascend approaches, maybe also including 2nd order information like in \cite{OGR}. \item The discussed approach has many hyperparameters like learning rates - often universal for similar data types, but it might be valuable to automatically optimize them, adapt through evolution. \item Understand mechanisms affecting $\nu$ evolution, and hopefully apply them to improve marked stability. \item Test discussed approaches for different application like data compression, where log-likelihood improvement translates into nit/symbol savings. \end{itemize}
+Examples of plans for further work: \begin{itemize} \item Improve estimators from moments - especially of $\nu$. \item Improve evolution for asymmetric cases, e.g. better adaptive estimation of the proposed glued two Student t-distributions, or noncentral, skewed variants. \item Add further modelling, like dependence from other stocks, macronomical data, e.g. with adaptive linear regression~\cite{regression}, and HCR~\cite{hcr} to include subtle dependencies. \item Find various approaches for moving estimators of various distributions, e.g. with gradient ascend approaches, maybe also including 2nd order information like in \cite{OGR}. \item The discussed approach has many hyperparameters like learning rates - often universal for similar data types.
+It might be valuable to automatically optimize them, adapt through evolution. \item Understand mechanisms/dependencies affecting $\nu$ evolution, also separate for left/right tail, and hopefully exploit them e.g. to improve marked stability. \item Test discussed approaches for different application like data compression, where log-likelihood improvement translates into nit/symbol savings. \item Applications for online estimation of Hurst exponent, closely related with heavy tail distributions like Student's t~\cite{sest} or stable~\cite{est}. \end{itemize}